During our extended-temporary closure, we're bringing exhibits out into the community. Visit our sister institutions to see these ASM exhibits:

 For many Indigenous communities, adopting and adapting car culture is a way of expressing heritage and contemporary experiences.
 Cars, skateboards, motorcycles, bicycles, and even shoes become canvases, often incorporating traditional symbols, colors, and patterns.
 This unique expression of self is a dynamic and evolving cultural landscape.

-Artists focusing on Indigenous lowriders and their cars, skateboards, motorcycles, and bicycles.
-Eleven dye-cast model cars painted by Native artists will also be on display.
+This exhibit includes photographs and artwork by Indigenous artists focusing on Indigenous lowriders and their cars, skateboards, motorcycles, and bicycles.
+Eleven die-cast model cars painted by Native artists will also be on display.
 Related activities with Indigenous car and motorcycle club members, artists, and curators will be offered.

 This exhibit is presented by